 How will it sound when I get my implant?

-Some clients have commented people’s voices can sound a little bit Donald Ducky to begin with.
+Some clients have commented people’s voices can sound a little bit like Donald Ducky, to begin with.
 Once activated though, everyone’s initial experience with a cochlear implant is different and unique.
 Most cochlear implant users say that the sound changes over time and gets better every day.
-Daily practice and listening patience are important to the process.
+The daily practice and listening patience are important to the process.

 What can I expect with surgery?

 Cochlear Implant surgery is a routine procedure performed in the hospital.
 The surgery usually takes one to three hours and is performed by an Ear, Nose and Throat surgeon (ENT).

 The day after surgery, your sound processor is programmed to meet your unique hearing needs before it is switched on.
 Many clients have told us this is their most memorable moment...as it is the point where their life begins again.